Sergey Sazonchik

-Sergey Sazonchik (Сяргей Сазончык; Сергей Сазончик; born 20 October 2000) is a Belarusian footballer who plays for Slavia Mozyr.
+Sergey Sazonchik (Сяргей Сазончык; Сергей Сазончик; born 20 October 2000) is a Belarusian footballer who plays for Arsenal Dzerzhinsk.

 Club career

-"Minsk"
+Minsk

 He is a graduate of the Minsk football club.
 He played for various youth teams of the club.
 Since 2017, he began playing for the reserve team in the reserve team championship.
 In the second half of 2018, he began to be involved in training with the foundation.
 At the same time, he took part in the UEFA Youth League.
-He made his debut in the tournament on October 3 in the first match of the first round of the National Champions' way against the Hungarian club Illes Academy.
+He made his debut in the tournament on 3 October in the first match of the first round of the National Champions' way against the Hungarian club Illes Academy.

 Since 2019, he has been regularly included in the application of the main team for the matches of the Belarusian championship.
-On July 21, he played his first match with Minsk in the Top League.
+On 21 July, he played his first match with Minsk in the Top League.
 In the away match against Vitebsk, Sazonchik appeared on the field in the starting line-up and was replaced in the 82nd minute by Leonid Kovel.
 Later he continued to play for the main team.
 In the 2021 season, he began to come on as a substitute more often.

 BATE

 In February 2022, following a meeting of the Committee on the Status and Transitions of Football Players, Sazonchik was recognized as a free agent and confirmed the loss of Minsk's rights to receive compensation for the training of a football player.
-On February 23, Sergey became a player of Borisov BATE.
-He started the season with a victory in the Belarusian Super Cup on March 5, 2022, but the match itself sat on the bench.
-He made his debut for the club on March 20, 2022 in a match against Slavia Mozyr.
-Together with the Borisov club, he reached the final of the Belarusian Cup, where the Borisov club lost 1-2 to Gomel.
-He played his first full match on June 29, 2022 against Slutsk, scoring an assist.
+On 23 February, Sergey became a player of Borisov BATE.
+He started the season with a victory in the Belarusian Super Cup on 5 March 2022, but the match itself sat on the bench.
+He made his debut for the club on 20 March 2022 in a match against Slavia Mozyr.
+Together with the Borisov club, he reached the final of the Belarusian Cup, where the Borisov club lost 1–2 to Gomel.
+He played his first full match on 29 June 2022 against Slutsk, scoring an assist.
 Together with the club, in July 2022, he went to the qualifying matches of the UEFA Conference League.
-He played his debut match in the European Cup tournament on July 20, 2022 against Turkish Konyaspor, coming on as a substitute in 61 minutes.
+He played his debut match in the European Cup tournament on 20 July 2022 against Turkish Konyaspor, coming on as a substitute in 61 minutes.
 He spent the season mainly as a substitute player, only once appearing on the field in the starting line-up, scoring an assist.
 In February 2023, he left the club, terminating the contract by agreement of the parties.